 There are some things to know about premixed cocktails, so let's take a look at batching best practices.

 5 ways batching cocktails helps your restaurant or bar

 Premixing cocktail ingredients is a useful strategy for improving performance and efficiency behind the bar.
-When done implemented properly, batched cocktails can have a positive impact across different areas of service.
+When implemented properly, batched cocktails can have a positive impact across different areas of service.

 1. Making drinks faster

 Craft cocktails can often have 4 or 5 ingredients in them and call for precise pours that require jiggers to maintain consistency.
-By batching cocktail ingredients before service, a bartender can cut down the number of bottles they need to grab and ingredients they need to measure.
-In a busy bar the time saved on each drink adds up.
+By batching cocktail ingredients before service, a bartender can cut down the number of bottles they need to grab and the ingredients they need to measure.
+In a busy bar, the time saved on each drink adds up.

 This helps bartenders make drinks faster which means less stress and chaos behind the bar.
-A calm bartender is always more inviting for guests than a frantic one, which promotes the theater of bartender and being taken care of by a a professional.
+A calm bartender is always more inviting for guests than a frantic one, which promotes the theater of a bartender and being taken care of by a professional.

 2. More time to focus on guest service

-Bartending exists in the intersection of service and production.
+Bartending exists at the intersection of service and production.
 It's a position that overlaps with the chefs and cooks working tirelessly in the back-of-house and the servers on the floor handling guests and being ambassadors for the restaurant.